Finding a solution to the mystery phrase coined by St. Paul, the discerning of spirits.

 Ministers and Church leaders use this skill extensively in the various church paradigms that exist out there.
 However, it is a delicate balance.

 Discerning of spirits is specially reserved where a mystical event occurs.
-This office is necessary where someone has a dream, heals somebody, goes into a catatonic state, or has a prophetic word imprinted on the mind for another person or groups of persons, or other supernatural events.
+This office is necessary when someone has a dream, heals somebody, goes into a catatonic state, or has a prophetic word imprinted on the mind for another person or groups of persons, or other supernatural events.
 The function of discerning of spirits is to identify the motivation; whether to affirm, correct, or redirect the intention to its true place.

 What would be a modern equivalent for discerning of spirits?
 One who is a good judge of character comes to mind, but this may be too shallow.
 First impressions come to mind but the discerning of spirits goes beyond first impressions.

 The word judge or judging are strong words in contemporary English.
 It denotes a critical or specific process of examination.
 It usually infers an institutional, clinical, or professional evaluation.
-It may not be a good word choice for explaining a discerning of spirits.
+It may not be a good word for explaining a discerning of spirits.
 Paul is referring to a positive character trait more than an office.

 Hopefully, this short investigation into the subject clarifies the meaning behind discerning of spirits.
 Perhaps someone reading this has found an improved English equivalent.
 Your suggestions would be appreciated.